ntlong1594/my-iCommerce-example/README.md

 - Spring Boot: 2.2.7

 # Pre condition before starting
-1. Please ensure the below ports are available in your machine:
+1. Please ensure the below ports are available in your local machine:
 - jhipster-registry (8761)
 - kafka (9092)
 - zookeeper (2181)